Skip to content

 Northeastern welcomes Amazon Web Services’ Women of the Cloud College Tour to Boston campus

-The Women of the Cloud College Tour launched Tuesday with representatives from Amazon Web Services, industry partners and students from Northeastern University’s Khoury College of Computer Sciences.
+Northeastern University’s Khoury College of Computer Sciences hosted the Women of the Cloud College Tour on Tuesday, with representatives from Amazon Web Services, industry partners and students.

 A panel of speakers sitting in front of a an audience members discussing a slide with a timeline on it.